-- Our Village Board values community affordability - Our Village values community safety - The Village of Oak Park will be a leader in racial equity - The Oak Park Village Board will support its vibrant, diverse neighborhoods - The Village of Oak Park will invest in a sustainable future
+Our Village Board values community affordability

+- Our Village values community safety - The Village of Oak Park will be a leader in racial equity - The Oak Park Village Board will support its vibrant, diverse neighborhoods - The Village of Oak Park will invest in a sustainable future

-The FY 22 recommended budget proposes numerous projects and initiatives that fulfill many of the adopted goals for the Village Board.
+The FY22 Recommended to be Adopted Budget proposes numerous projects and initiatives that fulfill many of the adopted goals for the Village Board.
 Some of these include the addition of a full-time position to lead the Village in the establishment of a Racial Equity & Social Justice Plan, funds to provide enhanced community engagement tools such as a new web site and technology to stream more meetings in various rooms at village hall, funds for a consultant to guide elements of the community safety goals such as a review of non-police options for responding to 911 calls, the return of many capital infrastructure projects that were canceled during the pandemic, projects to control water loss, funds for a consultant to create a comprehensive sustainability plan including a climate action plan, greenway plan investments and the creation of a dedicated fund or trust for affordable housing funds.

-In addition, in FY 21 the Village was a recipient of American Rescue Plan funds also known as ARPA.
+In addition, in FY21 the Village was a recipient of American Rescue Plan funds also known as ARPA.
 President Biden signed into law The American Rescue Plan Act of 2021 (ARPA).
 This was a substantial infusion of resources to eligible state, local, territorial and tribal governments to help turn the tide on the pandemic, address its economic fallout and lay the foundation for a strong and equitable recovery in the wake of the COVID-19 crisis.
 The Village is eligible to receive a maximum of \$38,984,402 under this program.
-The Village must follow the guidelines as established by the US Department of Treasure as to how to allocate these funds.
+The Village must follow the guidelines as established by the US Department of Treasury as to how to allocate these funds.

-In FY 21, the Village Board authorized via a budget amendment approximately \$14.1 million for lost revenue recovery, small business support grants, support to agencies that support the homeless and those needing other rental or utility assistance and agencies that support food insecurities.
+In FY21, the Village Board authorized via a budget amendment approximately \$14.1 million for lost revenue recovery, small business support grants, support to agencies that support the homeless and those needing other rental or utility assistance and agencies that alleviate food insecurities.
 However, of this \$14.1 million, only about \$8.6 million has been transferred between the General and Parking Funds for the calendar year 2020 lost revenue calculation.
 Once fiscal year 2021 closes out, another calculation will be made for the 2021 lost revenue.
-The Village is in process of community outreach to determine how some of the remaining funds will be spent in FY 22 and future years.
+The Village is in the process of community outreach to determine how some of the remaining funds will be spent in FY 22 and future years.
 Per the ARPA, the Village must commit the use of the funds by December 31, 2024 and spend the funds by December 31, 2026.

-In closing, I would like to reiterate the important role played by all employees in the Village Manager's Office, the Finance Department, and each Department Director along with their respective staff for preparation of this budget recommendation.
+In closing, I would like to reiterate the important role played by all employees in the Village Manager's $\frac{1}{2}$ preparation of this budget recommendation.

-As noted throughout this transmittal letter, this FY22 recommended budget was developed by thoroughly analyzing and considering a number of factors regarding the ongoing response to the COVID-19 pandemic, the related economic crisis, and the fiscal stability of the Village government.
+Office, the Finance Department, and each Department Director along with their respective staff for developed by thoroughly analyzing and considering a number of factors regarding the ongoing response to the COVID-19 pandemic, the related economic crisis, and the fiscal stability of the Village government.